Leonardo2718/Quark_Note_Taker/Quark_Documentation/Getting_Started.md

 So if you add any special features (such as a footer) they will not be displayed if you choose to open your note in a different editor (unless you export your note to an HTML file).

+To enable/disable synchronized scrolling, you check/uncheck the menu item `View > Synchronized Scrolling`.